endcycles/express-github-api/README.md

 ### Future Updates

-- Loop through pages if more than 100 followers
+- Loop through Github API pages if more than 100 followers
+- Database integration with a data collection feature